How to use consumer surveys for brand awareness

 When to use quantitative survey questions

 - Initial research.
-Because quantitative research is typically less expensive or time-intensive than qualitative, it’s always best to begin with quantitative surveys.
+Because quantitative research is typically less expensive or time-intensive than qualitative, it’s always best to begin with quantitative surveys using the best survey platform for market research.
 These can help ensure a research project is defined for the right target audience before investing in qualitative insights.

 - Statistical data.
 Statistically accurate data, such as that which can be mapped to the census, can be collected through quantitative survey questions.
 This is ideal for ensuring an accurate sample in polling and national surveys.